Archetipo95/react-11-navbar/README.md

 ## Todo

-- add imput text so the user can add dynamic links
+- add input text so the user can add dynamic links
 - find a way to show multiple links on desktop without overflow